 Of course the main platform is iTunes.
 But not everyone is jazzed about Apple products so we are also on BuzzSprout and Stitcher.
 We don’t use it, but there’s also SoundCloud.
 These are places where it is free to host your podcast but there are also services where you’d pay.
 We’ve heard good things about BlogTalkRadio and PodBean.
 And, of course, there’s always the chance that you’ll be picked up by a larger podcast “stable” like Maximum Fun or American Public Media.

-We promo the podcast across the three major social media platforms: Facebook, Twitter and Instagram.
+We promo’d the podcast across the three major social media platforms: Facebook, Twitter and Instagram.
 The drawback to Facebook is that you’ll need to spend a little money to promote your posts due to their algorithms.
-We’ve also started making clips of the more interesting sections of each weeks episode and releasing them as video teaser clips which are then released on Instagram and YouTube.
-We have a Patreon that we direct our listeners to so that they can support the show and get exclusive goodies.
-And we are always developing tie-in merch—like our 2 Spicy Habanero Sauce.
+We also started making clips of the more interesting sections of each weeks episode and releasing them as video teaser clips which are then released on Instagram and YouTube.
+Plus we had a Patreon that we direct our listeners to so that they can support the show and get exclusive goodies.
+And you can always develop tie-in merch—like our idea for 2 Spicy Habanero Sauce.
 Tune in to our podcast while you put it on…everything!